cqhudson/tg_mediadl_bot/readme.md

 # Telegram Media Downloader Bot - [@tg_mediadl_bot](https://t.me/tg_mediadl_bot)

+A Telegram bot written in Go.
+This project was made for the purpose of learning the Go programming language by developing a tool I could use daily.

 Sending a video link to this bot will initiate a download, then the bot will send you the video in telegram.

 ## dependencies